vxld100/ltc-volatility-forecasting/README.md

 ## 📝 Citation

-If you use this code in your research, please cite:
+If you use this code or the findings in your research, please cite:

 ```bibtex
 @thesis{boschung2025ltc,